 Scatter slug bait (Sluggo or Slug Magic) while you’re in the garden—slugs remain active during mild weather; you can significantly impact future population by controlling them now!

 For the Edible Garden

-- Spread wood ashes from the fireplace evenly on vegetable gardens, but only sparingly, use no more than 1.5 lb/100 square feet per year.
-Don’t use ash if the soil pH is greater than 7.0 or if potassium levels are excessive.
+- Spread wood ashes from the fireplace on vegetable gardens evenly and sparingly; use no more than 1.5 lbs per 100 square feet per year.
+Do not use ash if the soil pH is greater than 7.0 or potassium levels are excessive.

 In the Garden Shed

-Feed the birds in the garden; now is a great time to bird-watch from the kitchen window and admire tiny flocks of finches or bushtits feasting on the last seeds of fall.
+- Feed the birds in the garden: Now is a great time to bird-watch from the kitchen window and admire tiny flocks of finches or bushtits feasting on the last seeds of fall.
 Keep feeders clean and refill regularly.